c0re100/BahamutAnimeDownloader/README.md

 ### Cookies
 If you are the premium member and want to download 1080p video

-Using -c option to provid your Cookies file
+Using -c option to provide your Cookies file

 `AniDownloader -c cookies.txt -q 1080p`